Victims are those who have suffered harm as a result of the commission of any crime within the jurisdiction of the Court.

 Trust Fund for Victims.

 The Court may award reparations on an individual and/or collective basis, whichever is, in its view, the most appropriate for the victims in the particular case.
-The ICC thus not only seeks to bring criminals to justice but also to help the victims themselves rebuild their lives.

 Collective and/or individual reparations may include monetary compensation, return of property, rehabilitation, medical support, victims' services centres, or symbolic measures such as apologies or memorials.